Initial Magnetic Resonance Imaging Certification and Registration

 radiation therapy professionals.

-ARRT has two pathways to Magnetic Resonance Imaging certification.
+ARRT has two pathways to Magnetic Resonance Imaging certification and registration.
 In either case,

 candidates must meet basic education, ethics, and examination requirements, as outlined

 in ARRT's "Equation for Excellence", to become eligible.
 Note